Revisions – why nothing gets silently overwritten

 Zutato handles it differently.

-When you change a value, a new revision is created.
+When a value changes, a new revision is created.
 The old revision stays untouched in the dataset.
-Your carrot entry from last week still points at revision 1 – with the 100 kcal.
-From today on you log against revision 2 with 41 kcal.
+Your muesli entry from last summer still points at revision 1 – with the old values.
+From today on you log against revision 2 with the new recipe.
 Both are simultaneously true, because both were historically true.

 The same applies to products (when a manufacturer reformulates), to ingredients (when a BLS update lands), and to your own recipes (when you swap one ingredient or rescale a portion).